demidenm/PyReliMRI/README.md

 # Python-based Reliability in MRI (PyReliMRI)

-PyReliMRI is described and appled in [Associated article](https://www.doi.org)
+PyReliMRI is described and applied in the [TBD Preprint](https://www.doi.org)

 ## Authors